(All fields required)

-Neera K. Goyal, MD, MSc Attending Physician, Hospital Medicine
+Neera K. Goyal, MD, MSc Attending Physician, Division of Hospital Medicine

 Attending Physician, Division of Hospital Medicine

 As a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania (2009-2011), Dr. Goyal studied the impact of delivery volume, teaching affiliation, and patient insurance on adherence to guidelines for postpartum length of stay, as well as the impact of discharge timing on readmission risk.
 She also conducted research on the impact of late preterm birth on early childhood respiratory morbidity and physical development.

 MD: University of Texas Southwestern Medical Center in Dallas, Dallas, TX, 2005.